Troy-Kieran/machine-learning-influenza-transmission-ferret/README.md

 R code used for the machine learning portion of:

 Kieran, T.J., Sun, X., Maines, T.R., Belser, J.A.
 Identification of optimal thresholds and key parameters for predicting influenza A virus transmission events in ferrets using machine learning on virological data.
+UNDER REVIEW. npj Viruses.

 This project also includes CSV files for summary data & metrics used to create figures from the manuscript in the "inputs" directory.